 Documenting Worcester’s History and Beauty

-Joseph Cullon, professor of teaching in WPI’s Humanities and Arts Department, is part of the team behind Digital Worcester, digital public history clearinghouse established by the Worcester Historical Museum and WPI’s Humanities and Arts Department.
+Joseph Cullon, professor of teaching in WPI’s Humanities and Arts Department, is part of the team behind Digital Worcester, a digital public history clearinghouse established by the Worcester Historical Museum and WPI’s Humanities and Arts Department.
 It works with cooperating institutions to digitize, preserve and publish historical materials online and to collaboratively code big historical data through crowdsourcing activities.
-WPI students have contributed to Digital Worcester as part of their Interactive Qualifying Projects, the junior year project that focuses on the intersection of technology and society.
+WPI students have contributed to Digital Worcester as part of their Interactive Qualifying Projects (IQP), the junior year project that focuses on the intersection of technology and society.

 Cullon and his students also created an extensive, heavily researched catalog of the POW!
 WOW! murals painted at 22 locations around the city in 2016 and 2017.
 The interactive mural tour of POW!
 WOW!
 Worcester employs brilliant photos, archival images of the buildings on which the artwork is painted, text describing the historical and cultural significance of mural locations, links to artists’ web pages, and interactive digital maps that locate and provide directions to the sites.

 Preserving and Promoting Little Indian Lake